mikeybeezy/beyond_Repo/README.md

 Some of the challenges I face include
-Finding the most efficient to maintain and manage persistent data across all platforms and instances orchrasting the implementiiopn of automation with as little human interacion as possible
+Finding the most efficient to maintain and manage persistent data across all platforms and instances orchrasting the implementiiopn of automation with as little human interacion as possible Design whether to pre bake ubuntu AMI's or install and configure then deploy the box and app on demand